chan-csu/OptForce_Bdoh/README.md

 - Normalized_First, Second, and Third contains the kinetic model outputs for all interventions normalized by wildtype fluxes.
 - MustL, MustLL, MustU, MustUL, MustUU are the outputs of optForce.

-**In Response to the reviewrs two more analysis were added to the paper:
+**In Response to the reviewrs two more analysis were added to the paper:**

-1- How would the flux distribution change by changing H2 uptake and holding CO uptake constant.
+1- How would the flux distribution change by changing H2 uptake and holding CO uptake constant.(/Results/H2_Var/)

-2- How would the flux distribution change if higher perturbation levels are tested.
+2- How would the flux distribution change if higher perturbation levels are tested.(/Results/Higher_Pert_Results/)

 Both analyses are included in the results directory
-**

 # References